1. General Cleaning:

 will remove most soiling.

-2. If necessary, a solution of liquid cleanser and water applied with a soft bristle brush.
+If necessary apply with a soft bristle brush.
 Wipe

 away the residue with a water-dampened cloth.